 Favoured watering holes were Little Switzerland on the Oliviershoek Pass and, because after a skinful you want to actually negotiate a whole mountain pass, the Royal Natal National Park Hotel.

 The undoubted King of Harrismith District Mobile Imbibing was Rob, whose surname will remain a secret because he became sensitive to this well-deserved reputation earned during his lengthy youth later when he was probably telling his own kids to BEHAVE themselves.
-And Speed Kills, and Wipe Your Feet, and Two Drinks is Enough, and Abstain until you’re Married, and other things he would not have told them if any old, knowing friends were around listening to him.
+And Speed Kills, and Wipe Your Feet, and Two Drinks is Enough, and Abstain until you’re Married, you young Spilsburys, and other things he would not have told them if any old, knowing friends were around listening to him.

 I mean, his rollovers (how many, Spilsbury?) culminated in his lying on his neck on the roof of Steph’s white VW Beetle and when Steph said “Rob!
 Are you OK?!” he murmured “Shh!
 My favourite tune is playing” as he adjusted the radio tuner which had gone off a touch as the vehicle bollamakissied.